Internal Career Moves: A Talent Acquisition Strategy for Closing the Talent Gap

 The increasing talent gap combined with the lack of talent acquisition strategies and employee engagement is hurting an organization’s talent management and has turned into a modern-day talent war.
 This has spurred the need for internal career transitions using career pathing and reskilling to prevent employers from falling behind in the modern-day market.

-Generally, talent acquisition teams are often quick to hire for a new role from outside the organization without looking at the quality talent they already have.
-Earlier, this would’ve been a suiting way to work, but today, the unimaginable talent gaps are changing the game for HRs.
+Generally, talent acquisition strategies often focus on hiring for a new role from outside the organization without fully considering the quality talent already available internally.
+Earlier, this may have been a suitable approach, but today, the significant talent gaps are changing the game for HR.

-Internal career transitions have been in talent management for a long time and are the most needed today than ever.
-This is because COVID-19 has altered the hiring landscape significantly.
-The differences witnessed in the talent ecosystem have rendered external hiring next to impossible.
-This has energized efforts from talent acquisition teams to accelerate internal mobility.
-So let us discuss how Internal career transitions can help organizations win the talent war.
+Internal career transitions have long been part of talent management and are more essential today than ever.
+COVID-19 has significantly altered the hiring landscape, making external hiring next to impossible in many cases.
+This shift has energized efforts from talent acquisition teams to accelerate internal mobility as part of broader talent acquisition strategies.
+So let us discuss how internal career transitions can help organizations win the talent war.

-Each of these reasons can significantly impact a company’s overall profitability and productivity, which is why internal career transitions need to happen in the modern talent ecosystem.
+Each of these factors can significantly impact a company’s overall profitability and productivity, which is why internal career transitions need to be a key part of modern talent acquisition strategies.

 Need for Career Pathing